Qumulo/docs/administrator-guide/moving-data/shift-to-s3.md

 1. Deletes the temporary snapshot.

 ### Storing and Reusing Relationships
 The Shift-To relationship remains on the Qumulo cluster.
 You can monitor the completion status of a job, start new jobs for a relationship after the initial job finishes, and delete the relationship (when you no longer need the S3-folder-Qumulo-directory pair).
-To avoid reuploading objects that a previous copy job uploaded, relationships take up approximately 100 bytes per object.
+To avoid reuploading objects that a previous copy job uploaded, relationships take up approximately 100 bytes for each object.
 To free this storage, you can delete relationships that you no longer need.

 If you repeatedly copy from the same Qumulo directory, you can speed up the upload process (and skip already uploaded files) by using the same relationship.